ibadetazemi/SQL-Project/README.md

 AND Website_sessions.created_at<'2012-05-11'
 GROUP BY Website_sessions.device type

-##Trend analysis (We can use trend analysis to help us see how far our business has come in the last 5 years.
-We can do trend analysis of sessions by week and year using date functions.)
+##Trend analysis (Using trend analysis to help see how far a business has come in the last 5 years)

 SELECT
    YEAR(created_at)AS year,